JuliusHuizing/BigDataProject/README.md

 ProML uses Poetry as its dependency manager.
 If you do not have Poetry installed, follow [Poetry's installation instructions](https://python-poetry.org/docs/).
 Once you have Poetry installed, you can install the dependencies defined in *pyproject.toml* and activate the corresponding virtual environment by running the following commands:

 > [!WARNING]
-> MacOS users might run into problems with Java when trying to install the dependencies.
+> MacOS users might run into problems with the Java version that comes per default on Macs.
 If you encounter any issues, consider downloading and installing the ARM version of Java8 at: https://www.java.com/en/download/

 ```bash
 # install dependencies defined in pyproject.toml